Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data.md

 # 1.3 Parsing your data

-Data curator is the MATLAB based GUI for parsing, pre-processing and visualizing the raw h5 data.
+Data curator is the Matlab based GUI for parsing, pre-processing and visualizing the raw h5 data.
 It has following functionality,

 * Pre-process cell or epoch data
 * Visualize cell summary using diary plot \(or\) epoch